JWLMT88/discord-rpc/README.md

 - btns: a list of buttons displayed on the Discord status
 - Connect to Discord API using the Presence class from pypresence, and set the start time to the current time.

-#### Enter a while loop that runs indefinitely:
-- Use os.popen() to run the "tasklist" command and check if "Ableton Live 11 Suite" is in the output.
-- If it is, clear the console and print a message indicating that Ableton is running.
-- Define a function that uses the Windows API to get the title of the active window and extract the program and project names from it.
-- Call the function and update the Discord status with the program and project names, the buttons, and the start time.
-- If "Ableton Live 11 Suite" is not found in the output of the tasklist command, clear the console and print a message indicating that Ableton is not running.
-- Wait for 10 seconds before checking again.

 #### And that's it!
 This script continually checks if Ableton Live 11 Suite is running and updates the Discord status with the project name if it is.